 Getting zinc from food is the best.
 From Linus Pauling: “Zinc bioavailability (the fraction of zinc retained and used by the body) is relatively high in meat, eggs, and seafood because of the relative absence of compounds that inhibit zinc absorption and the presence of sulfur-containing amino acids (cysteine and methionine) that improve zinc absorption.
 The zinc in whole-grain products and plant proteins is less bioavailable due to their relatively high content of phytic acid, a compound that inhibits zinc absorption.“

 Oysters and beef are two of the highest foods in zinc.
 Make sure that your meat is grass-fed and free of added hormones and steroids and that your oysters come from a reputable, clean source.
 Some other foods high in zinc are turkey, pumpkin seeds, crab and beans.
+Perfect Supplements has an AWESOME plant based protein that has pumpkin seeds in it- super easy to use and it tastes pretty good.

 We want to make sure that we have sufficient stomach acid to properly utilize our nutrients.
 Check out my post on stomach acid here!
 Balancing copper also helps to let zinc level out- we don’t advocate for using high doses of zinc to balance copper, but when we go straight for true copper balancing then zinc is able to stabilize over time.